ABI-Tutorials/CellML-OpenCOR-PMR/source/cellml_units.rst

-   The behaviour of an ion channel with :math:`\gamma = 4` gates transitioning from the closed to the open state at a membrane voltage :math:`V = 0`.
-The opening and closing rate constants are :math:`\alpha_{y} = 1` ms\ :sup:`-1` and :math:`\beta_{y} = 2`
+   The behaviour of an ion channel with :math:`\gamma = 4` gates transitioning from the closed to the open state at a membrane voltage :math:`V = 0` (`OpenCOR link <opencor://openFile/https://models.physiomeproject.org/workspace/25d/rawfile/c4b85039efecd603ee0b9d4ad46e3015b91fdef7/SimpleFirstOrderEqn.sedml>`_).
+The opening and closing rate constants are
+   :math:`\alpha_{y} = 1` ms\ :sup:`-1` and :math:`\beta_{y} = 2`
    ms\ :sup:`-1`.
 The ion channel has an open conductance of :math:`{\overset{\overline{}}{g}}_{Y} = 36` mS.cm\ :sup:`-2` and an